 - To request that the data controller provide the data subject with his/her personal data and where possible, to transmit that data directly to another data controller, (known as the right to data portability), (where applicable) [Only applies where the processing is based on consent or is necessary for the performance of a contract with the data subject and in either case the data controller processes the data by automated means];

 - Where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing;

 - Object to the processing of personal data, (where applicable) [Only applies where processing is based on legitimate interests (or the performance of a task in the public interest/exercise of official authority); direct marketing and processing for the purposes of scientific/historical research and statistics];

 - Lodge a complaint with the Scottish Information Commissioner's Office.

 Changes to this policy

-To exercise all relevant rights, queries or complaints, please in the first instance contact the Administrator of Whiteinch Transformation at Barclay Curle House, 739 South Street, Glasgow, G14 0BX
+To exercise all relevant rights, queries or complaints, please in the first instance contact the Turstees of Healing for the Heart SCIO at Barclay Curle House, 739 South Street, Glasgow, G14 0BX